 Aggressive Dog Training and Socialization

 How do you introduce an aggressive dog to other dogs?
 Dog-aggressive dogs are most effectively socialized without aversive techniques and when they set their own training pace.

 Going for a walk with your dog may be one of your favorite ways to exercise and relax, but your pleasant outing can quickly turn into a stressful one if your dog seems to hate other dogs and you happen to encounter one running loose.
 If the other dog is threatening or if your own dog doesn't like other dogs, a dog fight could ensue, and the situation can become downright dangerous.

 Like most owners of antisocial dogs, Thea McCue of Austin, Texas, is well aware of how quickly an outdoor activity with her dog can stop being fun.
 Wurley, her 14-month-old Lab mix, is a happy, energetic dog who loves to swim and go running on the hike-bike trails around their home.
-But when he’s on leash and spots another dog, he sometimes barks, growls, and lunges.
+But when he’s on-leash, he barks at other dogs, growls, and even lunges.

 Because Wurley is 22 inches tall and weighs 60 pounds, he can be hard to handle, says McCue.
 “When he pounced on one little 10-pound puppy, it was embarrassing for me and scary for the puppy’s owner!”
 Indeed, introducing a puppy to a dog-aggressive dog may be one of the scariest experiences a dog owner can have!

-Wurley’s aggressive reaction to other dogs, however, is far from rare.
+If, like Wurley, your dog is reactive to other dogs, you are far from alone.
 Tense encounters between dogs are not unusual, as dogs that don’t get along with other dogs now seem close to outnumbering those who do.
 In fact, dog-on-dog aggression is one of the most common behavior problems that owners, breeders, trainers, shelter staff, and rescue volunteers must deal with.
 So what to do with an aggressive dog?